 The value presented under each of the microgreen varieties is the mass of seed in grams you should plant in your microgreen tray.

 As you can see that is a much easier way to calculate how much seed you need for each of your trays.

-Soon, you'll be able to buy microgreen seeds by the gram in the Home Microgreens Store.
+You can now buy several varieties of microgreen seeds by the ounce in the Home Microgreens Store.

 Have a Question?

 If you have any questions about the information in this post or microgreens, in general, please leave a comment below or reach out to me using the Ask a Question page.

 Leaving a comment or using the Ask a Question page does not add your email to any mailing or marketing list.